ls1intum/Artemis/docs/user/adaptive-learning.rst

 Students can track their progress in :ref:`competencies_student` and view the next recommended content in their :ref:`learning_paths_student`.

 Instructors have multiple ways to add competencies to their course: They can :ref:`create new competencies<create_competencies>`, :ref:`import existing ones <import_competencies>` or :ref:`generate competencies <generate_competencies>` using the integrated LLM subsystem of Artemis.
 They can also then link exercises and lecture units to competencies and define competency relations.
-These relations determine the basic order of content for the students' learning paths.
+These relations determine the order in which competencies are presented in the students' learning paths.

 Administrators :ref:`manage the standardized competency catalog <standardized_competency_catalog>`, an instance-wide catalog from which instructors can import competencies into their course.